グローバルナビゲーションへ

 During the Kofun Period (300-538), this area was called the Ryogakutsu (lit. the Langa Cave), and was considered a sacred place closed to lay people.
 The spring that provides water to the temple grounds to this day is said to have existed since the time of Prince Shotoku (574-622).

-The fact that Saihoji has been able to rebuild after being destroyed many times over the course of its long history is a testament to the fact that there is something about the gardens that speaks to people.
-One of the things that attracts people is the temple’s moss, but when the temple garden was first created in 1339, it was made as a Japanese garden with white sand.
-The Onin War (1467-1477) and repeated floods of the Saihoji River devastated the temple, but the floods also carried fertile soil that allowed mosses to grow naturally.
-By the end of the Edo Period in the 19th century, the temple grounds were covered with moss as they are today.
+The fact that Saihoji has been consistently been rebuilt after repeated destruction over the course of its long history is a testament to the fact that there is something about the gardens that speaks to people.
+One of the things that attracts people today is the temple’s moss, but when the garden was first created in 1339, it was made as a Japanese garden with white sand.
+The Onin-Bunmei War (1467-1477) and repeated flooding of the Saihoji River devastated the temple, but the floods also carried fertile soil that allowed mosses to grow naturally.
+By the end of the Edo Period in the 19th century, the temple grounds were covered with moss.
 Today, the 35,000 m2 (8.65 acres) gardens are covered with more than 120 varieties of moss, each of which has a unique appearance in each of the five seasons of spring, rainy season, summer, fall, and winter.

 SpringThe Dazzling Beginning of Life